mvysny/karibu-testing/README.md

 server-side, bypassing browser and the JavaScript->Server bridge completely, and you talk directly to your server-side View classes, the server Vaadin components, etc.

+> If you like the library, please star it.
+The more stars, the more popularity and more maintainenance the library will receive.

 ## Getting Started / Full Documentation

 For the Getting Started documentation and for the full API documentation: